 A couple of amusing details.

 Last night’s concert began with a brief orchestral piece by the contemporary American composer Gabriela Lena Frank.
 At its conclusion, a piano was wheeled onto the stage for the Mozart concerto, which featured the pianist Richard Goode.
 In the first photo, a female violinist — standing, front left — is shown.
 When the piano was wheeled out, she was sitting in her chair prior to the commencement of the next piece.
 Three men were wheeling the piano to the front center of the stage.
-They did not quite notice the violist, and she had to move her chair and shift her position, leaning back to get out of the way.
+They did not quite notice the violinist, and she had to move her chair and shift her position, leaning back to get out of the way.

 At a concert which I attended on Christmas Eve, December 24, one of the orchestra members, the continuo player, exited the stage after the first piece, a Vivaldi concerto.
 He walked to a door at the rear, stage right.
 He was unable to open it, despite trying several times.
 He finally gave up and walked back the other way and exited from another door stage left.